Sryml/blade-virtual-module/README.md

 }
 ```

-The `Python39` folder is the python version used by this project.
-If the version you are using is not py3.9, you will need to modify the path.
-You can use `pip show Bladex` to view the installation location of the package.
+The `Python39` folder represents the Python version used in this project.
+If you have a different version installed, you should modify the path accordingly.
+You can use `pip show Bladex` to check the package's installation location.

+_The `settings.json` file follows JSON syntax, ensure that your edits are correct._

-## 🐞 Issues
+## 💡 Issues

-To report bugs/discuss functions, please use [issues](https://github.com/Sryml/blade-virtual-module/issues).
+To report bugs or discuss features, please use [Issues](https://github.com/Sryml/blade-virtual-module/issues) section.

 ## 📄 Reference